antaresproject/docs/docs/services/widget.md

 ### Validation

-A form located inside a widget may be validated.
+A form located inside a ui component may be validated.
 In order to achieve this goal you have to define form's validation rules, so:

 ```php
 $form->simple(handles('antares::foo/foo_save'), [], new Fluent());